 ...
 These diets are less restrictive than the classic ketogenic diet because they let you eat more carbs and protein.
-Research has shown that both the MAD and LGIT diet can help reduce seizures, but how well they work depends on the person and the type of epilepsy. ...
+Research has shown that both the MAD and LGIT diets can help reduce seizures, but how well they work depends on the person and the type of epilepsy. ...

 ...
 Centrotemporal Spikes AKA Benign Rolandic Epilepsy — Epilepsy FoundationRolandic Epilepsy Seizure — StatPearlsBenign Rolandic Epilepsy — Genetic and Rare Disease Information Center NIH GARD Information: Benign Rolandic Epilepsy (BRE) — National Organization for Rare DisordersCentrotemporal Sharp Wave EEG Trait in Rolandic Epilepsy Maps to Elongator Protein ...